-The performance of the proposed MILP-based approach for the scheduling and blending problem was tested with several real-world examples.
+The proposed discrete and continuous time MILP models can be solved using the iterative procedure outlined in Figure 4 for the simultaneous blending and scheduling operations.
+The performance of the proposed MILP-based approach was tested with several real-world examples.
 The data are shown in Table 2 and 3.
-The basis of the example comprises nine intermediate product or components from the refinery which can be blended in different ways to satisfy multiple demands of three gasoline grades with different specifications over a 8-day scheduling horizon.
-Twelve key component and product properties are taken into consideration for solving the blending issue, where eight of them can be predicted by a linear volumetric average whereas the remainder is based on non-linear correlations.
+The basis of the example comprises nine intermediate products or components from the refinery which can be blended in different ways to satisfy multiple demands of three gasoline grades with different specifications over a 8-day scheduling horizon.
+Twelve key component and product properties are taken into consideration for solving the blending problem, where the first eight can be predicted by a linear volumetric average whereas the remainder is based on non-linear correlations.
 All the information about components such as cost, constant production rate, initial, minimum and maximum stocks and properties is shown in Table 2.
 Product data including price, requirements, inventory constraints, rate, recipe limits and specifications are given in Table 3.
 Dedicated storage tanks with limited capacities for components and products and three equivalent blend headers working in parallel are available in the refinery.
 The main goal is to maximize the total profit, considering component cost, product values and different penalties for component shortages and out-spec products.

-Four different examples were solved with the purpose of analyzing the strong interaction between scheduling and blending decisions.
-In order to guarantee finding feasible solutions, slack variables for property deviations and intermediate shortages were included in all cases, which were null for all solutions generated.
-Example 1 is only focused on the blending problem and its solution is used as initial product recipes for next cases.
-Examples 2, 3 and 4 are solved using the proposed model based on both a discrete and a continuous time domain representation.
-When the discrete time representation is used, the scheduling horizon is divided into six consecutive time intervals, where intervals 1, 3, 4 and 6 have 1-day duration whereas intervals 2 and 6 have 2-day duration.
+Four different examples were solved with the purpose of analyzing the strong interaction between blending and scheduling decisions.
+In order to guarantee that feasible solutions are found, slack variables for property deviations and intermediate shortages were included in all cases, which were null for all solutions generated.
+Example 1 is only focused on the blending problem and its solution is used as initial product recipes for the other.
+Examples 2, 3 and 4 are solved using the proposed model with the discrete and the continuous time domain representation.
+When the discrete time representation is used, the scheduling horizon is divided into six consecutive time intervals, where intervals 1, 3, 4 and 6 have 1-day duration whereas intervals 2 and 5 have 2-day duration.
+In order to make a direct comparison with the continuous time formulation, the time discretization is determined based on the product due dates.
 For the continuous time representation, one time slot with unknown duration is postulated for each one of the six subintervals defined by the product due dates.